Industries

 Building Your RFI File Sharing Workflow

-RFI Number Level: Within the project workspace, create folders for each RFI.
-Name folders consistently: "RFI-023 - Foundation Drainage Issue."
-This makes searching straightforward.
+Within that workspace, create a folder for each RFI.
+Name them consistently: "RFI-023 - Foundation Drainage Issue."
+Consistent naming means a search for "RFI-023" returns exactly one result.

-Attachment Type Level: Inside each RFI folder, organize by category: Drawings, Specifications, Photos, Calculations, Responses.
-This prevents a pile of mixed files.
+Inside each RFI folder, separate by category: Drawings, Specifications, Photos, Calculations, Responses.
+This sounds like overhead until you're looking for one photo from RFI-047 in a folder containing 200 mixed files.

-Add one practical example: a GC receives RFI-047 about floor drain placement.
+Here's how it plays out: a GC gets RFI-047 about floor drain placement.
 They upload the architectural plan, plumbing spec, and site photo to the RFI-047 folder.
-They share the folder link to the mechanical sub with a two-week expiration.
+They share the link to the mechanical sub with a two-week expiration.
+When the sub has questions, they reply in thread on the same folder.
+No attachments lost.
+No separate email chain.

 RFI folder organization in workspaces